ahuggins/docs-1/docs/03-usage/search/04-filters.md

 ## Filters operators

-As for now, the following operators are available:
+As for now, the following operators are available for numeric properties:

 | Operator | Description | Example |
 | -------- | ----------- | ------- |